MHB-ALI/OpenShift-IPI-Deployment-on-vSphere/README.md

 # OpenShift-IPI-Deployment-on-vSphere
 OpenShift cluster deployment on vSphere using IPI method.
-I have added the following:
+I have added the required prerequisites and deployment steps.
-  1- Required Prerequisites
-  2- Deployment Steps